sheila-anne/sheila-anne/src/pages/index.md

       imageAlt: Sheila Anne Coaching helps you grow into your own strength.
       title: Ground To Grow Accelerator
       text: >
-        Power session to help you create radical clarity and action steps in one area of your life.
+        A power session to help you create radical clarity and action steps in one area of your life.
 A great place to start!
     - href: /root-to-rise/
       image: /img/sheila-anne-transform.png
       imageAlt: Sheila Anne is the life coach that provides you with the chance for transformative positive change.
-      title: Root To Rise
+      title: Root To Rise Transformational Coaching Program
       text: >
         My signature coaching program to help you deepen self-awareness, roadmap your next adventure, and create courageous change!
   workWithMe: